 Implement Serializable Dictionary In C#:

-As by default .NET framework doesn’t provide the facility of c# xml serialization for Dictionary objects, we will need to implement it by ourselves. we can do so by implementing “IXMLSerializable” interface.
+By default, the .NET framework doesn’t provide the facility of c# XML serialization for Dictionary objects.
+We will need to implement it by ourselves.
+We can do so by implementing the “IXMLSerializable” interface.
 The following custom class should do your work fine:

 using System;